The SDN Ecosystem: forecasts and opportunities

 Additionally, investments on orchestration platforms will account for nearly $2 billion in revenue by the end of 2020, representing nearly 10% of all service provider SDN and NFV spending.

-“While the advantages of Software Defined Networking and network virtualisation are well known in the enterprise IT and data centre world, both technologies also bring a host of benefits to the telecommunications service provider community,” the report states.
+“While the advantages of Software Defined Networking and network virtualisation are well known in the enterprise IT and data center world, both technologies also bring a host of benefits to the telecommunications service provider community,” the report states.

 “Not only can these technologies help address the explosive capacity demand of mobile traffic, but they can also reduce the CapEx and OpEx burden faced by service providers to handle this demand by diminishing reliance on expensive proprietary hardware platforms.”